 Series C in 2006

-Pintail Technologies, Inc. specializes in real-time adaptive test technology for the semiconductor manufacturing sector.
-The company provides SwifTest, an online adaptive test module that integrates with automated test equipment (ATE) to capture and analyze data in real time.
-Additionally, Pintail offers TestScape, a database system designed to manage this data effectively.
-Among its solutions are TestScape-Charzilla for device characterization, TestScape-Aware for centralized test result dashboards, and TestScape-OPS for managing test floor operations and enhancing overall equipment effectiveness (OEE).
-The company also delivers TestVision for test data analysis, SwifTest-TTO for real-time statistical sampling to reduce test times, and SwifTest-MAX, which allows for complex monitoring and analysis.
-Pintail Technologies serves a diverse clientele, including integrated device manufacturers and automated test equipment companies, with a presence in markets across the United States, Asia, and Europe.
-The company has established strategic alliances with industry leaders such as Teradyne and Salland Engineering to enhance its offerings.
+Pintail Technologies, Inc. specializes in real-time adaptive test technology tailored for semiconductor manufacturing.
+The company provides SwifTest, an online adaptive test module that operates directly on automated test equipment (ATE) to capture and analyze data in real-time.
+Complementing this is TestScape, an optional database system that receives data from SwifTest and supports various data management applications.
+Pintail's offerings also include TestScape-Charzilla for device characterization, TestScape-Aware for unified test result dashboards across multiple testers and facilities, and TestScape-OPS for real-time test floor management and overall equipment effectiveness.
+Additionally, the company offers TestVision for analyzing test data with advanced statistical process control techniques, as well as SwifTest-TTO for real-time statistical sampling to reduce test time and SwifTest-MAX for complex monitoring and analysis.
+Pintail Technologies serves a diverse clientele including integrated device manufacturers, fabless companies, and automated test equipment manufacturers, with products available in the United States, Japan, and various regions in Asia and Europe.
+The company has established strategic alliances with Teradyne Inc. and Salland Engineering.

 Personeta